Procession: Early

 Very early were the processions accompanied by hymns and prayers, known as litaniae, rogationes or supplicationes.
 It is to such a procession that reference appears to be made in a letter of St Basil, which would thus be the first recorded mention of a public Christian procession.
 The first mention for the Western Church occurs in St Ambrose.
 In both these cases the litanies are stated to have been long in use.
 There is also mention of a procession accompanied by hymns, organized at Constantinople by St John Chrysostom (c.
 390–400) in opposition to a procession of Arians, in Sozomen.

-Some liturgists maintain that the early Church in its processions followed Old Testament precedents, quoting such cases as the procession of the ark round the walls of Jericho, the procession of David with the ark, the processions of thanksgiving on the return from captivity, &c.
+Some liturgists maintain that the early Church in its processions followed Old Testament precedents, quoting such cases as the procession of the Ark of the Covenant round the walls of Jericho, the procession of David with the Ark, the processions of thanksgiving on the return from captivity, &c.
 The liturgy of the early Church as Duchesne shows was influenced by that of the Jewish synagogue, but the theory that the Church's processions were directly related to the Old Testament ritual is of later origin.

-In times of calamity litanies were held, in which the people walked in robes of penitence, fasting, barefooted, and, in later times, frequently dressed in black (litaniae nigrae).
+In times of calamity penitential processions were held, in which the people walked in robes of penitence, fasting, barefooted, and, in later times, frequently dressed in black (litaniae nigrae).
 The cross was carried at the head of the procession and often the gospel and the relics of the saint were carried.
 Gregory of Tours gives numerous instances of such litanies in time of calamity; thus he describes a procession of the clergy and people round the city, in which relics of St Remigius were carried and litanies chanted in order to avert the plague.
 So, too, Gregory the Great writes to the Sicilian bishops to hold processions to prevent a threatened invasion of Sicily.
 A famous instance of these penitential litanies is the litania septiformis ordered by Gregory the Great in the year 590, when Rome had been inundated and pestilence had followed.
 In this litany seven processions, of clergy, laymen, monks, nuns, matrons, the poor, and children respectively, starting from seven different churches, proceeded to hear mass at St. Maria Maggiore.
 This litany has often been confused with the litania major, introduced at Rome in 598 (vide supra), but is quite distinct from it.